diegozea/MIToS.jl/docs/src/MSA.md

 The third (and optional) argument of `read` and `parse` is the output MSA type:

-- `Matrix{Residue}` : It contains the aligned sequences.
+- `Matrix{Residue}` : It only contains the aligned sequences.
 - `MultipleSequenceAlignment` : It contains the aligned sequences and their names/identifiers.
-- `AnnotatedMultipleSequenceAlignment` : Is the richest MSA format of MIToS.
-It's the default.
+- `AnnotatedMultipleSequenceAlignment` : It's the richest MIToS' MSA format and it's the default.
 It includes the aligned sequences, their names and the MSA annotations.

 Example of `Matrix{Residue}` output using a `Stockholm` file as input: